vedikanigam/Kickstarter-Project/README.md

 ### Challenges and Difficulties Encountered
 While working on "Theater based on Goals" worksheet, I was not able to drag and drop the formula across the columns.
-I had to type out the formula for the successful, failed and canceled columns each time.
+I had to type out the formula for successful, failed and canceled columns each time.
 I later realized that it can be easily rectified by adding dollar signs to lock the cell reference and by adding another top row containing the categories "successful", "failed", and "canceled" as shown in the image below.

 ![Challenge](https://github.com/vedikanigam/Kickstarter-Project/blob/main/Resources/Challenge1.png)